programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 Advances in computing continue to increase our ability to display 3D models on websites, create virtual museums, and make heritage information more accessible.
 The use of interactive 3D models on websites enables examples of archaeological and historical material culture to be presented more effectively.
 3D models are generally more engaging than 2D images, largely because the extra dimension encourages user interaction.
 The act of moving around a model and choosing which areas to examine and learn more about creates a more personalised experience and contributes to the user forming a relationship with the model.
 This relationship can be further strengthened if the model can be manipulated or incorporated into a game, especially a puzzle.
 Puzzles increase the amount of time users spend with a model and can encourage them to notice details they may otherwise overlook.
 The sense of achievement that comes from solving a puzzle can also strengthen a positive relationship with a model and its subject.

 This lesson is the first in a two-part series that introduces [three.js](https://threejs.org) (a JavaScript library) as a tool for creating engaging digital research outputs using 3D models.
-Together, the lessons show how to use [three.js](https://threejs.org) to create a website featuring interactive 3D models that illustrate the diversity of pottery technologies across communities in the Papua New Guinea area.
+Together, the lessons show how to use [three.js](https://threejs.org) to create a website and (optionally) a game 'The Jars of Papua', featuring interactive 3D models that illustrate the diversity of pottery technologies across communities in the Papua New Guinea area.
 In this lesson, Part 1, you will learn about the basic components of 3D models and how to use three.js to create a website featuring a 3D model of multiple ceramic vessels (such as pots or jars) displayed on a map of Papua New Guinea.
 Part 2 of the lesson series builds on this foundation.
 In that lesson, you will create a more complex interactive website in which selecting a vessel reveals information about the local community and their ceramics.
 Part 2 also shows how to create a matching puzzle where users match ceramics to the community that created them (if the vessel is dragged to the corresponding community, the background colour of the scene changes).

-### Why use 3D Models for Cultural Heritage
+### Why Use 3D Models for Cultural Heritage

 Web models and digital games can help the dissemination of archaeological information.
 Rather than only writing texts about artefacts, providing communities with opportunities for more direct engagement with the archaeological past can be considered a goal of archaeologists (Holtorf, 2005).
 Virtual (or printed) cultural heritage models have the advantage that they can be inspected without the risk of damaging an archaeological artefact.
 They can also be inspected at different scales: houses, sites, or villages can be scaled down to reveal how different areas relate to one another, while small artefacts, such as coins, can be magnified so that small details can be more easily seen.
 In these two lessons, vessels are scaled down so that many can be compared and placed on a geographic map.
 This kind of visual and geographical placement can help communicate the links between artefacts and their creators more vividly than a simple label.
 Finally, the use of models can also ideally help reduce the removal, and facilitate the return, of original artefacts to the communities that created them and their descendants.